X1r0s/Server-Guide/ENG/PM2 ENG.md

 ### 6.2.
 Starting with Ecosystem File

-To start your application using the configuration file:
+To start your applications using the configuration file:

 ```bash
 pm2 start ecosystem.config.js